 Over a lifetime spanning over 80 years, Pema has been a very productive writer.
 From a large selection, we have chosen just three that are of particular importance and helpfulness.
-They have inspired many on their path of learning about life and working through life’s difficulties.
+Their words of wisdom about life have inspired many on their path of learning and working through life’s difficulties.

 This is an invaluable handbook for exploring our lives – wherever we happen to be.
 With insight and humour, Pema gives us guidance to face our current problems with fearlessness and a compassionate heart.